Location: Orpington – Kent

 “I fully recommend Portable Facilities to any school that are looking to replace a mobile on their school site.
 Although it is a ‘refurbished’ building and only costs a fraction of a new one, it doesn’t feel refurbished at all!

 “Intervention Classrooms” are now important facilities for all Schools.
-Grays Farm Primary Academy were using a 27 year old timber framed modular classroom building for “intervention classrooms” and it was clear to all the building was not fit for purpose.
+Grays Farm Primary Academy was using a 27-year-old timber-framed modular classroom building for “intervention classrooms” and it was clear to all the building was not fit for purpose.

-They had a grant to replace the dilapidated timber framed classrooms and contacted Portable Facilities to ask our friendly expert advice on what options were available.
+They had the grant to replace the dilapidated timber-framed classrooms and contacted Portable Facilities to ask our friendly expert advice on what options were available.

 In early July planning permission was granted and works could begin, firstly we had to protect the playground from construction traffic so 320m of temporary roadway was delivered and installed across the school playground.
 Once this roadway was installed demolishing commenced of the existing dilapidated mobile classroom.